A unified machine-learning framework for ab initio multiscale modeling of liquids: Discussion

-With the assumption that $c^{(1)}$ only depends on nearby values of the density, locality also underpins the machine learning approach used in neural cDFT.
-Recently, building on ideas from local molecular field theory \cite{Rodgers2008, Rodgers2008pnas, Remsing2016, Cox2020}, we have shown how the effects of long-ranged electrostatics can be accurately accounted for using a well-controlled mean-field approximation \cite{Bui2025prl}; for molecular liquids, this relies on hyper-DFT, an extension of traditional cDFT that permits the description of equilibrium observables \cite{Sammuller2024hyper, bui2025hyperlmft}.
-For example, in Fig.~S7, we show how the density profile of confined water's hydrogen atoms can be obtained, in addition to the one-body density prescribed by the oxygen atoms.
-Hyper-DFT also ensures that the framework we present can readily accommodate MLIPs that explicitly treat long-ranged electrostatics \cite{bui2025hyperlmft}, and more generally, offers a route to formulating new theoretical descriptions of fluid behavior.
+For molecular liquids, accounting for electrostatic interactions with neural cDFT relies on hyper-DFT, an extension of traditional cDFT that permits the description of equilibrium observables \cite{Sammuller2024hyper, bui2025hyperlmft}; in Refs.~\onlinecite{bui2025dielectro} and~\onlinecite{bui2025hyperlmft}, we treated the charge density as the observable.
+But hyper-DFT can be employed to access other observables that might be of interest.
+For example, in Fig.~S10, we show how the density profile of confined water's hydrogen atoms can be obtained, in addition to the one-body density prescribed by the oxygen atoms.
+Importantly, the hyper-DFT framework ensures that \emph{ab initio} neural cDFT can readily accommodate MLIPs that explicitly treat long-ranged electrostatics \cite{bui2025hyperlmft}, and more generally, offers a route to formulating new theoretical descriptions of fluid behavior.
 For example, we recently used hyper-DFT to investigate how electric field gradients influence the capillarity of dielectric fluids \cite{bui2025dielectro}.